We're Back in Berlin Ja!

 I'm in love with a TV show.
 Which is difficult, because we don't have a TV.
 Luckily, with the internet being what it is we watch a better selection of TV than most of our friends & family back home.
 Back to my obsession:

 I can make excuses like it is good for my German skills (which it is) or it teaches us interesting cultural norms (which it does), or that we learn new recipes fro it (which we don't) but the plain truth is- I just adore this show.
 The theme music is permanently etched in my brain.
-It was actually on briefly in the States, in NYC, but somehow it did not succeed.
-What the show is a dinner party each night of the week, with 5 people who don't know each other.
+It was actually on briefly in the States in NYC, but somehow it did not succeed.
+The show is a dinner party each night of the week, with 5 people who don't know each other.
 Each night, one person hosts, wines, and dines trying to throw- you guessed it- the Prefect Dinner.
 Obviously this is a lot more difficult than it looks and there is a good deal of sweating (sometimes directly into the food- eww!), drinking, and awkward moments.
 And Germans are not known to hold back on criticism, they can be just plain mean!
 I love it.

 Ian & I have plans to get him on the show sometime (you know, once we have one of those things called a house with a kitchen and table), but we have lately been the benefactor of 2 fine, Das Perfekte Dinner worthy evenings.